SonarSource/gh-action_slack-notify/README.md

 ## Usage

-Here is an example of how to trigger the action on check suite completion for the specified branches only:
+Here is an example of how to trigger the action on check suite completion for the protected branches only:

 ```yaml
 ---